 Dr. Darren Pierre is a lecturer in the Office of Global Engineering Leadership.
 Dr. Pierre's research is focused on college student development, student affairs profession, and leadership development.
 He has authored a book, book chapters, and journal articles focused on leadership and identity development.
 He carries years of experience as a university administrator, a leader within the field of higher education, and a contributor to many entity groups affiliated with higher education/student affairs.
 He has spoken nationally on the ideals of leadership, integrity, and authenticity.
 Darren received his master's in Higher Education Policy and Leadership from the University of Maryland-College Park and his PhD in College Student Affairs Administration from the University of Georgia.

-ENES317 - Introduction to Engineering Leadership (GenEd DSSP)
+ENES317 - Introduction to Leadership in Engineering, Science, and Technology (GenEd DSSP)

 Course Learning Outcomes

 By actively participating in this course, you will:

 - Increase self-awareness through the exploration of values, beliefs, culture, and identity and their relationship to leadership.

 - Discover the complexities of leadership and the multi-disciplinary and integrative nature of leadership studies.

 - Comprehend a range of formal leadership theories and how they translate to practice.

 - Learn the basics of group dynamics and organizational behavior in order to function constructively in leadership settings.